MerceaOtniel/merceaotniel.github.io/_pages/bitdefender.md

 ---

 Attend a highly competitive Cybersecurity course in 2017 with an acceptance rate of 10%.
 Learned to debug desktop/mobile applications and malware using Assembly.
-Received employment offer (I declined it).
+Received an employment offer (I declined it).